Q42/sanity-plugin-user-guide/README.md

 A single page in the user guide.
 To describe the content of the page, you can use either markdown or a react component.

-It is possible to link a page to a documentType or documentId.
+It is possible to link a page to document type(s) or id(s).
 This will add it to the user menu for those documents.
 Clicking the link will open the user guide in a side panel of the structure tool.

 #### Example: